wistro/ciphers/README.md

               Key:      GRAVITYGRAVITYGRAV (keyword "GRAVITY" is entered as many times as necessary to fit the length of the message)
               Cipher:   SRBZTXYZJSKZBLQCEN

-  -k  Keyword for a Vignère cipher.
+  -k, --keyword  Keyword for a Vignère cipher.
 Can be any word or phrase with no spaces and no special characters.

-  -m  Input message to encode. (can be given as last input without the flag)
+  -m, --message  Input message to encode. (can be given as last input without the flag)

   -v  Verbose mode.
 Will output the intermediary encodings/decodings as they are completed when using multiple successive ciphers

+  -h, --help print this information

 Will output the final encoded message to stdout.